mpalmer/service-skeleton/README.md

 The final question is: how do we *encrypt* these secret values in the first place?
 For that matter, how do I get a private key?

-Enter: a small CLI tool called `sscrypt`.
+Enter: a small CLI tool called `sscrypt` (aka "service-skeleton cryptography").
 Using it is intended to be as straightforward as possible:

 1. Install it on your local machine using `cargo install --locked sscrypt`.

 2. Create a keypair by running `sscrypt init <name>`, where `<name>` is any identifier you like (such as `prod`, `stage`, or `bruce`, to keep things clear).
   * The private key will be printed to stdout, which you should copy into your secrets manager, and then forget you ever saw it.
     Probably best not to do it on a system running Windows Recall, either.
   * The public key will be written to `<something>.key`, and you can safely commit that to revision control.

 3. To encrypt a secret, run `sscrypt encrypt <env var> <name>`, where `<env var>` is the name of the environment variable whose value you wish to encrypt, and `<name>` is the identifier for your public key.
   * The public key to be used for encryption will be read out of `<something>.key` in the current working directory.
-  * You will be prompted to paste in the value to be encrypted.
+  * You will be prompted to enter in the value to be encrypted.
-  * The value you paste in will be encrypted by the public key, in such a way that it can *only* be used for the environment variable you specified.
+  * The value you enter will be encrypted by the public key, in such a way that it can *only* be used for the environment variable you specified.
   * The encrypted value, which you can safely store in revision control, will be printed to stdout.

 By the way, all this magic *also* works with the `FromStr` type conversion functionality.